Maps

 - Plestiodon laticeps (Schneider, 1801) - Broad-headed Skink

-- Ophisaurus attenuatus Cope, 1880 - Western Slender Glass Lizard
+- Ophisaurus attenuatus Baird in Cope, 1880 - Western Slender Glass Lizard

 - Coluber constrictor Linnaeus, 1758 - North American Racer